 But why be amazed that our representatives voted for this atrocity, any more than that they voted for the misguided Patriot Act (in 2002), or the Military Commissions Act in 2006 which repeals habeas corpus, or the 'National Defense Authorization Act'?
 Do freedoms, real ones, matter any more?
 How can they when the most despicable provisions of the Patriot Act – which had been due for expiry in February, 2010- were re-approved by the cowed Senate?
 To remind readers, these provisions include allowances for “black bag” searches of one’s home and papers without any consent or knowledge- in total and direct violation of the Fourth Amendment of the Bill of Rights.
 (But since 83% of the country can't name 6 of the Bill of Rights, maybe they don't even matter any more!)
 I wasn't personally amazed given I'd already seen callow Dems - led by Sen. Tom Daschle- rush to approve the bogus 'Iraq War Resolution' in 2002.
 Thus did congress again cede its war- making authority and give Bush Jr. full scope to start his own war- to follow up daddy's invasion in 1991.

+The sad and inescapable fact is that we won't be able to stop either the warmongers or the excesses of the Military-Industrial Complex until and unless we cease to glorify war.
 Yes, we know the "lizard brain" still dominates in most of humanity, but that doesn't mean we must give it license to govern and rule our lives - including allowing our whole domestic infrastructure to deteriorate to ruin, while we engage in ever more unprovoked wars.
 Or the current case we have now - of one unfit to lead lunatic poseur (Donald Trump) initiating war to distract the news cycle and American populace from his own political peril.

 As former Lt.
 Col. Lawrence Wilkerson put it in the immediate wake of Suleimani's murder, when we needed a JFK at the helm we have instead a demented reprobate named Donald Trump.
 Watch for this despicable buffoon to get us deeper into a conflict that we don't need or want, all to appease his own pernicious and pathological ego.

-Update The Iranian regime has now admitted two of its surface-to -air missiles struck a Ukrainian airline with the loss of 176 lives, nearly half of them Iranians.
+Update: The Iranian regime has now admitted two of its surface-to -air missiles struck a Ukrainian airline with the loss of 176 lives, nearly half of them Iranians.
 This was after one of their missile batteries mistook the airliner for a U.S. cruise missile.
 Let us note, however, Trump was ultimately to blame for this tragedy by initiating the strike on Suleimani based on LIES and no genuine intel that he was planning an attack on 4 U.S. Embassies.
 This was admitted by defense secretary Mark Esper on Face the Nation Sunday.
 Trump's reckless drone assassination then precipitated an outcry amongst the populace for revenge, which Iran sated with its missile barrage.
 But had Trump not taken out the Quds Force leader no missile attack - a show attack- would have been needed.
 The causal chain then traces directly back to Trump's lawless assassination drone strike as the trigger for the train of events that took down the airliner with all lives lost.
 See :

 ----------------------------